Since 2017

 Step 2

-3. I transfer the eggs to cold water immediately, changing the water a couple of times as it warms — fast cooling shrinks the egg whites away from the shells, making peeling easier.
+3. Next I transfer the eggs into cold water and change it a couple of times as it warms up – rapid cooling gives a clean separation of the shell from the white and makes peeling easier.

 Step 3